garethjns/Projects/README.md

 **Techniques:** Dissection; genetics; laser interferometry;

 ### Optogenetic stimulation of mammalian out-hair cells (Brighton)
-Successful insertion of light-sensitive ion channels into cochlear outer hair cells has the potential to create a alternative, higher resolution mechanism of stimulation for hearing prosthesis compared to current electrical cochlear implants.
+Successful insertion of light-sensitive ion channels into cochlear outer hair cells has the potential to create an alternative, higher resolution mechanism of stimulation for hearing prosthesis compared to current electrical cochlear implants.
 In collaboration with the University of Memphis, USA, this project attempted to induce movement in *in vitro* hair cells with channelrhodopsin channels using laser light, and to detect this movement using existing laser interferometry techniques.

 ### Updating data acquisition hardware and software (Brighton)
 **Code:** [K8055D USB interface](https://github.com/garethjns/K8055D-USB)
- - Upgrading hardware using ISA and GPIB interfaces to work with USB via Matlab
+ - Upgrading hardware using ISA and GPIB interfaces to work with USB via MATLAB
  - Replacing older PCI data acquisition boards with USB sound cards
  - Upgrading software environment to current version of MATLAB and from XP to Windows 7.
  - Update bespoke data acquisition software to work with new hardware and software environments.